ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Contact Coverage-Guided Exploration

 \subsection{Contact Coverage Reward}

-To ensure exploration remains focused on interaction-relevant events, we provide exploration rewards \textit{only} upon physical contact.
-At timestep $t$, for each finger $f$ that contacts the object ($\mathbb{I}^{\text{contact}}_t(f)=1$), we map the contacted point to its surface region $k$ under the current state cluster $s$, and assign a count-based reward:
+To ensure exploration remains focused on interaction-relevant events, we provide intrinsic rewards only upon physical contact.
+At timestep $t$, for each finger $f$ that contacts the object ($\mathbb{I}^{\text{contact}}_t(f)=1$), we map the contacted point to its corresponding surface region $k$ under the current object-state cluster $s$, and compute a contact novelty score: